 I love hill workouts.
-For my money, running up and down a hill gives you the most bang for your running buck—power, strength, endurance and speed all wrapped into one workout.
+Running up and down a hill gives you the most bang for your training buck: power, strength, endurance, and speed — all wrapped into one workout.
 The Sisyphus Session adds mental toughness to that mix.

-You might be wondering what a mythical Greek king has to do with attacking an incline, so first, a quick lesson in mythology.
-Sisyphus was a greedy and deceitful king who was punished for his crimes by being sentenced to roll a large boulder up a hill, only to watch it roll all the way back down to the bottom before he ever reached the top.
-Despite his best efforts, he was forced to proceed in this manner for the rest of eternity.
+For those who aren’t quite up to date on their Greek mythology, a quick refresher: Sisyphus was a greedy and deceitful mythical king who was punished for his crimes by being sentenced to roll a large boulder up a hill, only to watch it roll all the way back down to the bottom before he could ever reach the top.
+Despite his best efforts, he was forced to keep pushing the rock up the hill for the rest of eternity.

-This hill workout proceeds in much the same way, but, unlike our poor friend Sisyphus, you’ll have the good fortune of getting to stop.
+This hill workout proceeds in much the same way, but, unlike our poor friend Sisyphus, you’ll have the good fortune of getting to the top.
+And stopping.
 Eventually.

 One Workout for All

-The Sisyphus Session is one of the bread-and-butter strength-building sessions I like to have my athletes do toward the end of the the base-building phase, in the weeks before beginning more pace-specific workouts.
+The Sisyphus Session is one of the bread-and-butter strength-building sessions I like to have athletes do toward the end of base-building, in the weeks before beginning more pace-specific workouts.
 I’ll assign some variation of this workout to 5K racers, marathoners and everyone in between.
 It’s one hill session that doesn’t discriminate.

-So without the aid of technology how do you know if the effort level is where it’s supposed to be as you’re running up the hill?
-It’s as easy as asking yourself, “Can I maintain this level of intensity for a 5K race?”
-If the answer is “no,” then back it off a bit.
+Without the aid of technology, how do you know if the effort level is where it’s supposed to be as you’re running up the hill?
+It’s as easy as asking yourself, “Can I maintain this level of intensity for 3 more miles?”
+If the answer is “no,” then back off the effort a bit.